Sakui-ph/secure-development/README.md

 # DEPLOYMENT INSTRUCTIONS

 1. Create mySQL database, and import the schemas provided.
 (Announcements go **before** comments)

-2. Inside the `server` folder, create a .env containing these values.
+2. Inside the `server` folder, if it does not exist already, create a .env containing these values.

 ```
 STATUS='prod'